Shikamaru Nara

 Shikamaru Nara (奈良 シカマル, Nara Shikamaru) is a fictional character in the manga and anime franchise, Naruto, created by Masashi Kishimoto.
-In the manga, Shikamaru is a shinobi affiliated with the village Hidden in the Leaves.
+In the manga, Shikamaru is a shinobi affiliated with the Village Hidden in the Leaves or Konohagakure.
 He is a member of Team 10, a group of ninja consisting of himself, Choji Akimichi, Ino Yamanaka, and team leader Asuma Sarutobi.
-Shikamaru is portrayed as a lazy character, unwilling to apply his prodigious intelligence; Kishimoto has noted that he likes Shikamaru due to his easygoing nature.
+Shikamaru is portrayed as a lazy character, unwilling to apply his prodigious intelligence.
+Kishimoto has noted that he likes Shikamaru due to his easygoing nature.
 Outside the Naruto anime and manga, Shikamaru has appeared in several other media in the franchise, including video games, original video animations, and six feature films.

 Numerous anime and manga publications have commented on Shikamaru's character.
 Many reviewers commented on his laziness and intelligence, and noted his transformation into a leader; Anime News Network celebrated Shikamaru's emergence in the Naruto storyline.
 Shikamaru has also been highly popular with the Naruto reader base, placing high in several popularity polls.
 Merchandise based on Shikamaru has been released, including action figures, key chains, and patches.

 Creation and conception

 Shikamaru Nara is known for being one of the smartest characters in the anime manga series Naruto.
 Masashi Kishimoto originally created Shikamaru in order for him to be the only winner of an early Naruto arc: the Chunin Exams, based on his high intelligence.
 However, recommendations from his editors resulted in Kishimoto deciding to interrupt the fighting tournament between the ninjas in order to focus on a recently introduced villain, Orochimaru.
-Nevertheless, Shikamaru ends up becoming the only ninja from the original test to achieve a higher rank during Part I of the series.
+Nevertheless, Shikamaru ends up becoming the only ninja from the original test to achieve Chunin rank during Part I of the series.

 Kishimoto has noted that he likes Shikamaru due to his easygoing nature despite being a genius, and contrasted him against Sasuke Uchiha's intelligent but abrasive personality.
-Kishimoto also comically remarked that he would marry Shikamaru if he were a girl, noting that Shikamaru would likely be successful in life.
+Kishimoto also comically remarked that he would marry Shikamaru if he were a female, noting that Shikamaru would likely be successful in life.
 When designing Shikamaru's Part II appearance, Kishimoto wanted to give Shikamaru a unique appearance despite drawing him with a vest that several other ninja wear in the series.
 As a result, he drew his forehead protector on his arm in order to not obscure his hair.

-During Part II, Shikamaru's teacher, Asuma Sarutobi, dies while battling the Akatsuki terrorist member Hidan and Shikamaru starts smoking Asuma's cigars.
+During Part II, Shikamaru's teacher, Asuma Sarutobi, dies from Hidan, an Akatsuki member, and Shikamaru starts smoking Asuma's cigars.
 Kishimoto feared that Shueisha would censor this since Shikamaru was still a teenager and the manga's magazine was aimed at young demographic.
-However, these scenes were not censored.
+Although, these scenes were not censored in the manga, these scenes were ultimately censored in the anime, only depicting Shikamaru holding Asuma's silver lighter.